-Example: Reactive Attachment Disorder(RAD), Post Traumatic Stress Disorder (PTSD), Adjustment Disorder, Acute Stress Disorder (ASD), are a few.
+Example: Reactive Attachment Disorder(RAD), Post Traumatic Stress Disorder (PTSD), Adjustment Disorder, and Acute Stress Disorder (ASD) are a few.

 The 21st century has seen an accelerated increase in global connectivity through the internet.
 These days, it is so easy to access online psychology courses across the world from the comfort of your home.

 There are a few psychology courses you can take to learn more about the field-

 - Physiological psychology courses

 - Cognitive psychology courses

 It’s important to note that after taking these courses, you will have a better knowledge of each subject.
 However, that does not give you the license to diagnose people.
 Only a trained professional psychologist or psychiatrist can do that.